 The limit.
 Your lender will calculate your line of credit limit.
 Here is an example of the calculation:

 Assuming the lender allows a maximum credit limit of up to 85% of your home’s value and your home appraises for $300,000, if you owe $150,000 on your current mortgage you may qualify for a credit line amount of up to $105,000. ($300,000 x 85% = $255,000 - $150,000 = $105,000)

 The interest.
-You will be charged interest for any money that you borrow against your credit line.
+You will be charged interest for any money you borrow against your credit line.
 Because home equity lines of credit have variable interest rates, your interest rate may vary from month to month.
 Since it is technically a home loan, the interest paid on a home equity line of credit is usually tax deductible, so you could potentially save on the interest you pay (everyone’s situation is different, so you should talk to your tax advisor regarding interest deductibility for your personal situation).
 Be aware that lenders have the right to modify your credit line at their discretion by decreasing the amount of funds available.
 In such cases, they are obliged to inform their customers of these changes to their credit limits.
 Some home equity lines of credit have an option during the loan term to convert all or a portion of the outstanding variable rate balance to a fixed rate.
-Bank of America home equity lines of credit include this fixed-rate conversion option.
+Bank of America home equity lines of credit include this Fixed-Rate Loan Option.

 The repayment period.
 Home equity lines of credit have an “end of draw” date, after which you may no longer borrow against your home equity line of credit.
 On this date, the repayment period also begins, which is typically about 15 years.
 During the repayment period, you’ll be required to make the monthly principal and interest payments needed to fully pay off the home equity line of credit by the end of the repayment period.

 While many lenders offer the same features in their home equity lines of credit, some features will vary.
 Comparing these points as you shop could make a difference in your payments: